frransier/static-ecommerce-poc/README.md

     sanity start
     ```

-    Your studio is now running at `http://localhost:3333`
+    studio is now running at `http://localhost:3333`

 ## 🧐 Wat is dis?